OmegaSunkey/documentation/plugin-dev/3_patching.md

 # Patching

-Aliucord currently uses the [LSPlant](https://github.com/Aliucord/LSPlant) method hook framework for hooking Discord's methods.
+Aliucord currently uses our [Aliuhook](https://github.com/aliucord/hook) bindings to the [LSPlant](https://github.com/Aliucord/LSPlant) ART hooking framework for hooking existing methods at runtime.

 You can use it to run your own code before, instead of or after any method of any Discord class